-- 3.6 As required under Regulation 102 of the Conservation of Habitats and Species Regulations 2010 an assessment has been undertaken of the 'likely significant effects' of the Pre-submission Draft Local Plan.
-Screening matrices were prepared in order to assess which components of the Presubmission Draft Local Plan would be likely to have a significant effect on Natura 2000 sites.
-The findings of the screening assessment are summarised in Chapter 4 and the full screening matrices can be found in Appendix 2.
-Separate screening matrices were prepared for each Natura 2000 site, although a single matrix was prepared for the Humber SPA and Ramsar site due to the significant amount of crossover in the qualifying features of those sites. - 3.7 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' was only reached where it was considered very unlikely, based on current knowledge and the information available, that a proposal in the Pre-submission Draft Local Plan would have a significant effect on the integrity of a Natura 2000 site. - 3.8 Previously, according to EC Guidance, mitigation measures were not generally considered as part of the screening stage.
-However, the High Court judgement from 2008 case law implied that this should not be the case.
+- 3.6 As required under Regulation 102 of the Conservation of Habitats and Species Regulations 2010 an assessment was undertaken of the 'likely significant effects' of the Pre-submission Draft Local Plan and this has now been updated to take account of the proposed modifications described in Chapter 2.
+Screening matrices were prepared in order to assess which components of the Pre-submission Draft Local Plan would be likely to have a significant effect on Natura 2000 sites.
+The findings of the updated screening assessment are summarised in Chapter 4 and the full screening matrices can be found in Appendix 2.
+Separate screening matrices were prepared for each Natura 2000 site, although a single matrix was prepared for the Humber SPA and Ramsar site due to the significant amount of crossover in the qualifying features of those sites. - 3.7 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' was only reached where it was considered very unlikely, based on current knowledge and the information available, that a proposal in the Pre-submission Draft Local Plan (taking into account proposed modifications) would have a significant effect on the integrity of a Natura 2000 site. - 3.8 Previously, according to EC Guidance11, mitigation measures were not generally considered as part of the screening stage.
+However, the High Court judgement from 2008 case law12 implied that this should not be the case.
 Therefore, during the screening stage of this HRA the potential for the implementation of mitigation measures such as good practice and other statutory safeguards (e.g. Environmental Permitting regime etc.) to make significant effects unlikely to occur has been taken into account.
 This information is recorded in detail in Appendix 2 and in some cases enabled likely significant effects from a policy or proposal to be ruled out.
 In other cases, even in light of the identified mitigation, likely significant effects could not be ruled out at the screening stage and it was therefore necessary for the issue to be considered in more detail during the later Appropriate Assessment (see Chapter 5). - 3.9 A 'traffic light' approach has been used to record the likely impacts of the Local Plan policies on Natura 2000 sites and their qualifying habitats and species, using the colour categories shown below.

 Red There are likely to be significant effects (Appropriate Assessment required).
-Amber There may be significant effects, but this is currently uncertain (Appropriate Assessment required).
+Amber There may be likely significant effects, but this is currently uncertain (Appropriate Assessment required).
 Green There are unlikely to be significant effects (Appropriate Assessment not required).

-3.10 It is important to note that the colour coded matrix in Appendix 2 shows the findings of the initial screening stage of the HRA only and where likely significant effects could not be ruled out, the conclusions of the Appropriate Assessment (described in Chapter 5) build upon and supersede the earlier screening conclusions.
+3.10 It is important to note that the colour coded matrix in Appendix 2 shows the findings of the initial screening stage of the HRA only and where likely significant effects could not be ruled out, the conclusions of the Appropriate Assessment (described in Chapter 5) supersede the earlier screening conclusions.